 It’s a clear night in Alaska and it’s…sunny.
-Sunny nights, though paradoxical in nature, are a treat to those living at the planet’s northern latitudes during the summer months.
+Sunny nights are a treat to those living at the planet’s northern latitudes during the summer months.
 On this night, tucked back in Aialik Bay, my tent rests mostly flat on a cobblestone beach – rain fly underneath to serve as extra padding for an otherwise unforgiving bed surface.

 With fly off and blue sky overhead, I orient my dwelling to face tomorrow’s objective – a dihedral peak and snow covered ridge that emerges a few thousand feet above the ocean.
 I eye various approaches and pick out white ribbon waterfalls from an otherwise fully vegetated mountainside, and my head rests comfortably on pillow and rock.